 This farm has been in John’s family for generations, and we’ve lived here since we were married in 1973.
 For decades, it was a dairy farm with Holsteins and registered Brown Swiss comprising the herd.
 In 2003, we retired from dairying; now we have a small cow-calf beef operation and raise Percheron horses.
-We own and operate a small seed business, Ashland Seed Company, and farm approximately 300 acres of crops, mainly: alfalfa, wheat, barley, rye, radishes, oats, corn, soybeans, and pumpkins.
+We own and operate a small seed business, Ashland Seed Company, and farm approximately 300 acres of crops, mainly: alfalfa, wheat, corn, soybeans, and pumpkins.

 In 2005, we opened our on-the-farm market, selling homegrown and locally grown produce: tomatoes, hot and sweet peppers, onions, beets, broccoli, cauliflower, cucumbers, zucchini, squash, lettuce, cabbage, eggplants, potatoes, cantaloupes, watermelons, and sweet corn, among other things.

 In 2006, we expanded our operation with the addition of a 20’ x 96’ greenhouse, in which we raise over 1000 hanging baskets and planters, as well as flats of vegetables, flowers, and herbs.
 That year we also added a 15’ x 96’ high tunnel, which extended our growing season, allowing us to offer homegrown produce weeks earlier than previously was possible.
 Since then we’ve added a second greenhouse and another high tunnel, which allowed us to expand our spring and summer enterprises.
 We recently replaced our small greenhouse with a much larger one and added a showroom with porch to tie the greenhouses together.